willclaybeach/CCDune/README.md

 - 🚀 Enlightenment, the esoteric, extraterrestrial life, and the mind-bending scale of the universe
 - 🏡 Remote work life balance, improving the world by developing and training AI
-- 🧠 Learn Chinese 🇨🇳 and Spanish 🇪🇸 — become a polyglot
+- 🧠 Learn to speak Spanish and doing Math and CS on Brilliant
 - 🎯 Relearning math + coding to pivot into AI and software development

 ---